commonsharp/SurvivalProject-Server/README.md

 ** It seems like b6oy's sp2.exe has another layer of encryption.
 Therefore, the code does not work on Win10, *yet***

 # TODO
+- [ ] Change the encryption/decryption functions to support b6oy's encryption.
 - [ ] Download a list of all available rooms once you log in.
 - [ ] Downlad a list of all the users in the server once you log in.
 - [ ] Rename "ResultsHandler" and make sure it's sending the right results.